stigpaulsberg/Genome-4/mandatory_assignment/first_assignment.md

 13.c.
 Use the common settings.
 Out form the information on the display, is a homologous gene present in elephants?

+Yes.
+It seems so.

 13.d.
 Use the microsatellite mask ("full").
 Are there microsatellites present in the gene?
 If yes, which one?

+?????????????????????

 13.e.
 Is the gene relevant for any disease?
 If yes, which one?

 14. Previously, investigating the transcriptome was based on mRNA probes.
 This is no longer up to date.
 Why?

+**mRNA probes**

 15. The group of Craig Venter has created synthetic life forms.
 They try to build the genome of a bacterium from scratch and incorporate it into a cell to make what they call the world's